-"Subcontract" means any contract, as defined in 2.101, entered into by a subcontractor to furnish supplies or services for performance of a prime contract or a subcontract.
-It includes but is not limited to purchase orders, and changes and modifications to purchase orders.
+Subcontract means any contract, as defined in 2.101, entered into by a subcontractor to

-"Subcontractor" means any supplier, distributor, vendor, or firm that furnishes supplies or services to or for a prime Contractor or another subcontractor.
-"United States," as defined in 8 U.S.C.
+Subcontractor means any supplier, distributor, vendor, or firm that furnishes supplies or services to or for a prime Contractor or another subcontractor.

+United States, as defined in 8 U.S.C.
 1101(a)(38), means the 50 States, the District of Columbia, Puerto Rico, Guam, the Commonwealth of the Northern Mariana Islands, and the U.S. Virgin Islands.

 (b) Enrollment and verification requirements.

 (1) If the Contractor is not enrolled as a Federal Contractor in E-Verify at time of contract award, the Contractor shall-